Registration in the BP MS 150 is consent and agreement to the terms of the event

 The BP MS 150 is first-and-foremost a fundraising event, not a race.
 Completion of the BP MS 150 is not required and is not a condition of fundraising.

 Registration Fee is non-transferable and does not apply toward the minimum pledge.

 If transportation services are selected, the transportation fee is non-transferable and does not apply toward the minimum pledge.

 Each rider over the age of 17 must accept and submit the Participant Waiver & Release Form during the online registration process.

-A parent or adult guardian must accompany each rider 17 years old and younger (Youth Riders) and stay within sight of each other on the ride at all times.
-The maximum ratio of adult to youth riders riders is 1 adult rider to 3 youth riders.
+A parent or adult guardian must accompany each rider 17 years old and younger (Youth Riders) and stay within sight of each other always.
+The maximum ratio of adult to youth riders is 1 adult rider to 3 youth riders.

 All riders must obey all state and local traffic laws.

 All riders must obey all Law Enforcement Personnel, Bike Ride Officials, and Volunteers.

 All riders must complete the emergency contact information on the back of their rider number bibs, and appropriately wear and display their rider numbers at all times while on the bike route.

 All riders must practice appropriate cycling and safety etiquette at all times during the event.